2024-10-14

 Now that we have a working system with simple types, we can start extending it to support the more complex version in the original question.
 Let's start with the factory function for plugins.

-With this change, it probably makes sense to update PluginWithDeps
+With this change, it probably makes sense to update PluginWithDeps to operate

 on factory functions too. (playground with factory)